Babymonster: Public image

-In a survey conducted by entertainment business magazine JoyNews24, two hundred industry professionals from entertainment companies and broadcasters, film and broadcast content producers, and entertainment reporters ranked the tentative group ninth in the "Most Anticipated Artist of Late 2021 and 2022", tied with Ive amidst others.
-Following their debut, Babymonster was recognized as one of the "Next Generation Leaders" through a survey conducted by Sisa Journal and Gallup Korea, and one of eleven artists to be named "Future of Music" by Rolling Stone Korea in 2024.

-The ensemble includes members proficient in languages such as Korean, English, Japanese, Thai, and Chinese, allowing them to connect with a diverse global audience, as a multi-national group.
-In the media, the group have also been referred to as the next generation "YouTube Queens", attributed to the viewership and subscribers count they had accumulated on the platform.
+Industry professionals began paying attention to the group prior to their debut, where two hundred industry professionals from entertainment companies and broadcasters, film and broadcast content producers, and entertainment reporters ranked the act ninth with Ive as the "Most Anticipated Artist of Late 2021 and 2022" in a survey conducted by JoyNews24.
+Their official introduction, together with the announcement of G-Dragon's feasible return as a soloist that same day, contributed to a subsequent rise in YG Entertainment's stocks by 11.74%.
+Following their debut, Babymonster was recognized as one of the "Next Generation Leaders" by Sisa Journal and Gallup Korea, and was named "Future of Music" by Rolling Stone Korea in 2024.
+In the media, the group have been referred to as the next generation "YouTube Queens", attributed to the viewership and subscribers count they had accumulated on the platform, and have also been identified as a consistent source of high audience engagement in broadcast and live-event contexts, including their appearance at the 2025 MAMA Awards.

 Other ventures

 Endorsements

 Babymonster with players of Doosan Bears for Adidas in April 2025.

-In the advertising industry, Babymonster became a figure for attracting a younger customer base.
-In result, the group became presenters for Pepsi in the Asia-Pacific region, the face of LG Household & Health Care's cosmeceutical brand CNP Laboratory, the muse of LeSportsac Japan, and global partners of Adidas—which they later became ambassadors for through its sports collection Z.N.E.
-The group also served as endorsement models for Adidas' collaboration with Moon Boot, and the cosmetics contact lens brand, a-eye.
-Furthermore, they were appointed as brand ambassadors for Banila Co. and Good Day Latte, and collaborated with PUBG Mobile, Google Pixel in Japan, McDonald's in Hong Kong, and Oreo in Southeast Asia.
+In the advertising industry, Babymonster became a figure that attracts a young customer base.
+In result, the group became presenters for Pepsi in the Asia-Pacific region, the face of LG Household & Health Care's cosmeceutical brand CNP Laboratory, the muse of LeSportsac Japan, and global partners of Adidas—which they later became ambassadors for.
+The group also served as endorsement models for Moon Boot, the cosmetics contact lens brand, a-eye, Sunsilk Indonesia, and Oppo's Reno16 series.
+Furthermore, they were appointed as brand ambassadors for Banila Co., Good Day Latte, and Apee, and collaborated with PUBG Mobile, Google Pixel in Japan, McDonald's in Hong Kong, Oreo in Southeast Asia, and Uniqlo.

 Philanthropy

-In July 2024, Muju YG Foundation and the act established a support fund through Naver's Happy Bean to combat child hunger and assist children with disabilities.
-The following year, the foundation and the septet joined Loving Hands to raise ₩9.9 million to provide winter coats for 85 children and adolescents.
+Since 2024, Babymonster and the Muju YG Foundation have supported charitable initiatives through Naver's Happy Bean, a sustainable online donation platform.
+They first established a support fund to address child hunger and assist children with disabilities, and subsequently worked with Loving Hands to raise ₩9.9 million to provide winter coats for eighty-five young beneficiaries.
+Babymonster and YG Entertainment have also donated to nineteen individual campaigns via Happy Bean during the group's first two years, by doubling the cumulative amount raised by the respective campaigns' doners; this includes: ₩11.33 million to World Educational Cultural Aid, and ₩5.36 million to the Korea Leukemia and Childhood Cancer Association.